Menu

-You’ve got 50 documents that each need an LLM summary.
-Running them one-by-one takes 10 minutes.
-Running them in parallel?
-Twelve seconds.
-That’s the difference between a demo and a product.
+Say you have 50 documents that each need an LLM summary.
+If you run them one by one, it takes 10 minutes.
+Run them side by side?
+About twelve seconds.
+That gap is what turns a demo into a real product.

-LangGraph’s Send API makes this kind of parallel execution straightforward.
-This article shows you exactly how it works, with runnable code you can adapt to your own pipelines.
+LangGraph’s Send API makes this kind of parallel work simple.
+In this post, I will show you how it works — with code you can copy and run in your own projects.

-Here’s the mental model before we touch any code.
-Your graph starts at a single node.
-That node examines the current state — maybe a list of documents, topics, or search queries — and decides how many parallel branches to create.
+Let me paint the big picture before we touch any code.
+Your graph starts at one node.
+That node looks at the current state — maybe a list of docs, topics, or search queries — and picks how many branches to spin up.

-It doesn’t know the count at compile time.
-It discovers it at runtime.
-Each branch runs the same node function with a different slice of the state.
-When all branches finish, their results merge back through a reducer function.
+It does not know the count when you build the graph.
+It finds out at runtime.
+Each branch runs the same node but gets a different slice of the state.
+When every branch is done, their outputs merge back through a reducer.

-That’s map-reduce in LangGraph: fan out dynamically, execute in parallel, fan back in automatically.
-The “map” step distributes work.
-The “reduce” step collects results.
-The Send object bridges them.
+That is map-reduce in LangGraph: fan out on the fly, run in parallel, fan back in on its own.
+The “map” step hands out work.
+The “reduce” step gathers results.
+The Send object ties them together.

 What Is the LangGraph Map-Reduce Pattern?